Our visits to Rice and Beans Ministries reveal hardships and hope.

 Fortunately, real people are working to make a dent in these very real problems.
 Our agency has made several visits over the past few years to Rice and Beans Ministries, an organization that aims to support underserved communities in Costa Rica and Brazil.
 Their simple but impactful model focuses on feeding families, educating children, and repairing homes.
-From a distance, our role has been one of rebranding the organization and building a visual system that can be carried consistently across multiple fundraising platforms.
-It has been the in-person visits, though, where we have truly understood RABMIN as a service and why it exists.
+From a distance, our role has been rebranding the organization and building a visual system that can be carried consistently across multiple fundraising platforms.
+It has been the in-person visits, though, where we have genuinely understood RABMIN as a service and why it exists.

 “The relationship is the path, the food is how we get there.”

 – Fred Curry, Founder

 While our core responsibility when on location with RABMIN is to capture the experience via video and photography, taking part in food distribution gives us the content of a lifetime.
 The organization is funded primarily through mission trips from churches and supporters around the United States.
 These groups arrive on a regimented schedule throughout the year, living and working together over two weeks.
 The volunteers distribute staples like rice, cornmeal, and powdered milk.
 Tangibly, the food itself temporarily fills a constant void, extending mere days of food stability into weeks.
 Emotionally, the connection between the residents and missionaries provides stability that lasts much longer.
 Although there is a language barrier, no interpretation is needed to see how much these visits mean to a parent struggling to provide for their children.